danforthcenter/plantcv/docs/updating.md

 ### Updating from the source code

-The general procedure for updating PlantCV if you are using the `master` branch cloned from the `danforthcenter/plantcv` repository is to update your local repository and reinstall the package.
+The general procedure for updating PlantCV if you are using the `main` branch cloned from the `danforthcenter/plantcv` repository is to update your local repository and reinstall the package.